Key Takeaways

 If you want to avoid paying attorney fees unnecessary when first starting your LLC and especially the costs associated with being sued — which could become monstrous — you might consider having agreements for consultation.
 With the proper consultation arrangement with a lawyer, you will be responsible for conducting relevant research for a matter, but an attorney oversees and guides you as needed.
 Take, for example, creating a new vendor contract.
 You first could use self-help resources available online to draw up the deal.
 Then, an attorney would look over your agreement and provide feedback and offer any suggestions to ensure what you have is sound.

-If you need help with a lawyer for your LLC, you can post your legal need on UpCounsel's marketplace.
+If you need help with a lawyer for llc, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb